 To ensure credit standard are constantly challenged and monitored, RateSetter has a Credit Committee that meets weekly, and a monthly credit review at which performance is scrutinised by the heads of Credit, the CFO and the CEO.

 Relying on standard checks or loose diversification strategies isn't enough for us.
-Accuracy is critical to ensure the Provision Fund covers predicted claims as well as current ones.
+Accuracy is critical to ensure the Provision Fund aims to covers predicted claims as well as current ones.

 In 2013, our Credit Team created a detailed risk grading structure to allow segmented pricing and forecasting based on predicted risk and a 360 degree view of applicants.

 RateSetter borrowers now fall under one of 15 credit grades, each of which carries a specific risk fee that the borrower pays into the Provision Fund to protect investors.
 This grading has helped the coverage-to-claim ratio of the fund to grow, despite the expansion of our loan book.